tomaszs/Hintly/README.md

-# Assistant - Realtime Linter & Quality Assurance For Your Team

-Are you annoyed that your notes on hard to fix issues are not available when you need them the most - while coding?
-Is setting standards for the team code broken even if you have a centralized place for rules because it i hard to keep tabs on them all the time?

-Never make the same mistakes again!

-At last there is a solution to these problems.
-Let me present you a groundbreaking Visual Studio Code extension.
-Assistant will boost your team code quality and performance.

-No more looking into documentation.
-Now you don't need to search through piles of notes to find what you need.
-Now you can write notes that will pop-up exactly when you or your team member writes a code that they apply to.

-The extension is designed to make the process super easy:

-1) Write notes and define RegEx rules when they should show up
-2) Use your favourite version control software to share rules
-3) Rules will automatically show up for all team member when they need them

-## How to add your own rules

-You can add rules to workspace settings file, and/or to user settings file depending on your needs.

-1a.
-If you want to add settings to workspace, open Visual Studio Code Workspace:

-a) If you don't have it, choose file "Save Workspace As..."
-b) Press CTRL + ALT + P to open options
-c) Find/write "Preferences: Open Workspace Settings (JSON) and open it

-1b.
-If you want to add settings to user settings, open Visual Studio Code User settings:

-b) Press CTRL + ALT + P to open options
-c) Find/write "Preferences: Open Settings (JSON) and open it

-2. In the section settings add a item "assistant" and under it an item "rules" and under it an array of rules.

-Each rule should contain:

-regex - a string with a RegEx rule message - text that should be displayed when the rule is trigerred

 ## Demo

 Example workspace configuration for Angular/TypeScript.
 It informs about a bad boolean Input declaration in Angular component.
 Normally it does not trigger build or linter errors and is a hard to track problem: